Magical Girl Witch Trials: Reception

+Since its release, Magical Girl Witch Trials has received widespread acclaim for the characters' designs and the quality of artworks, rapidly gaining popularity in Japan and the Chinese-speaking world.
+The livestreaming by online streamers further contributed to the game's popularity on social media.
 Reviewers for the Japanese gaming magazine Famitsu positively noted the unique characteristics of the girls, which made it easy to remember them.
 They also noted the guiltiness and satisfaction from the gameplay.
-On Steam, 95% of the players rated the game positively, with reviews praising the characters' designs and the quality of artworks in the game.
 A reviewer for Dengeki Online noted that the game properly reveals the details of characters who die early into the game, which is rare for death game scenarios.
 They also praised the emotional storyline and noted that they were immersed in the gameplay.

-The Steam version of the game was the best-selling game in Japan on July 25.
+On the other hand, Automation Media stated the absence of mini-games or failure penalties during trials allows players to focus entirely on the narrative.
+The reviewer also praised the voice performances and duality of the characters.
+In a 2025 reader survey by Den Faminico Gamer, Magical Girl Witch Trial was the second recommended game of the year.